ChRe777/CleanCode/README.md

 ## Functions

-Functions area verbs and classes are nouns.
+Functions area *verbs* and classes are *nouns*.
-Functions have a hierarchy.
+Functions have a *hierarchy*.

-Each level in that hierarchy is a level of abstraction.
+Each level in that hierarchy is a *level of abstraction*.

-It is a tree of functions that tell a story.
+It is a *tree of functions* that tell a story.
 [Picture of a Tree]

-Basically you use function to create a language with your own verbs and noun to tell the story of what is going on the programm.
+Basically you use function to *create a language* with your own verbs and noun to *tell the story* of what is going on the programm.

-if you follow the ruls your functions will be *short*, *well namend* and *nicely organized*.
+If you follow the rules your functions will be *short*, *well namend* and *nicely organized*.

 ### Rules